-1. They not only run their own businesses, but they are dealing with business owners every day
+1. They deal with business owners every day

 2. They understand the numbers